 It is ideal if your physiotherapists can see the majority of your back, shoulders, and pelvis alignment to provide accurate cues while you exercise.

-We recommend that our female clients wear a sports bra and leggings or tighter fitted shorts, with hair tied up in a bun.
+We recommend wearing a sports bra (where applicable) and leggings or tighter fitted shorts, with long hair tied up in a bun.
 You can also bring a tight, plain and light-coloured tank top to wear over your sports bra.

 What is your cancellation policy?

 We require a 48 hour notice for appointment cancellations.
 A 30% fee for the scheduled appointment is charged if insufficient notice is given.

 We accept Visa, Mastercard, debit, cash, cheque.
 However, we do not take Amex at this time.